 Hagens Berman believes that protecting and restoring our environment from damage caused by irresponsible and illegal corporate action is some of the most rewarding work a law firm can do.
 As our firm has grown, we have established an internationally recognized environmental litigation practice.

-SCIENCE AND THE LAW
+SCIENCE & THE LAW

 Hagens Berman’s success in environmental litigation stems from a deep understanding of the medical and environmental science that measures potential hazards.
 That expertise is translated into the courtroom as our attorneys explain those hazards to a judge or jury in easily understood terms.